jiwangyihao/HSResume/content/resume/en.md

         domain: CSCC
         value: Technical Training Talk
         category: event
+    description:
+      - Linux distribution built on Debian Testing, aiming to recreate and modernize the classic Deepin 15 desktop (DDE v15).
+      - Awarded Gitee GVP; the only fully community-led project among the 8 OS GVPs.
+      - Selected for the AtomGit G-Star graduation program.
+      - Listed on DistroWatch with global popularity rank 92.
     responsibilities:
       - Core developer responsible for system build and maintenance.
       - Represented the project to win National 2nd Prize in the OS Design (Function Challenge) track of the 5th CSCC.